yaenchen/NeanderthalIntrogressionMaps/data/README.md

 - all_deserts.bg: contains desert regions across methods, with each column (method) containing either 1 (desert region for that method) or 0 (not a desert regions for that method)

 ## introgression_maps: Contains introgressed regions and variants.
-NOTE: Files are gzipped to save space.
+NOTE: Files listed directly below are gzipped to save space.

 - **all_methods_boolean.bg** contains introgressed regions across methods, with each column (method) containing True or False
 - **all_methods.bg** contains introgressed regions across methods, with each column (method) containing an associated score specific to each method, described in the Methods section of the manuscript.